Gradient is All You Need? How Consensus-Based Optimization can be Interpreted as a Stochastic Relaxation of Gradient Descent: Conclusions

 \section{Conclusions}

-In this paper we provided a novel analytical perspective on the theoretical understanding of gradient-based learning algorithms by showing that consensus-based optimization~(CBO), an intrinsically derivative-free optimization method guaranteed to globally converge to global minimizers of potentially nonsmooth and nonconvex loss functions, implicitly behaves like a gradient-based method.
+In this paper, we provided a novel analytical perspective on the theoretical understanding of gradient-based learning algorithms by showing that consensus-based optimization~(CBO), an intrinsically derivative-free optimization method guaranteed to globally converge to global minimizers of potentially nonsmooth and nonconvex loss functions, implicitly behaves like a gradient-based method.
 This allows to interpret CBO as a stochastic relaxation of gradient descent.
 Besides forging such unexpected link and thereby driving forward our theoretical understanding of both gradient-based learning methods and metaheuristic black-box optimization algorithms, we widen the scope of applications of methods which\,---\,in one way or another, be it explicitly or implicitly\,---\,estimate and exploit gradients.
-In particular, we believe these insights to bear the potential for designing efficient and reliable training methods which behave like first-order methods while not relying on the ability of computing gradients.
+At the example of CBO, we show that stochastic perturbations of gradient descent (other than the ones of stochastic gradient descent or the Langevin dynamics) exist which provably allow to overcome energy barriers and reach deep levels of nonconvex functions.
+Our theoretical main result, Theorem~\ref{thm:main_informal}, together with the global convergence guarantees of CBO, Theorem~\ref{thm:Global_CBO_convergence}, suggests that choosing a drift parameter $\lambda>0$ relatively small compared to $1/\Delta t$, a non-insignificant noise parameter $\sigma>0$ but such that $2\lambda>\sigma^2$ holds,\footnote{Experimental evidence across the literature suggests that it is typically best to start with even larger $\sigma$ and decreasing it during the algorithm until $2\lambda>\sigma^2$.} as well as a moderate value of the weight parameter $\alpha>\alpha_0$ as hyperparameters of CBO lead to capable stochastic perturbations.
+With this specific perturbation being derivative-free, we believe these insights to bear the potential for designing efficient and reliable training methods which behave like first-order methods while not relying on the ability of computing gradients.
 Potential areas of application in machine learning may include the usage of nonsmooth losses, hyperparameter tuning, convex bandits, reinforcement learning, the training of sparse and pruned neural networks, or federated learning.

 An analogous analysis approach may be carried over to second-order methods (with momentum), allowing to establish a link between Adam~\cite{adam2015} and the well-known particle swarm optimization method~\cite{kennedy1995particle}, which is related to CBO through a zero-inertia limit~\cite{grassi2021particle,cipriani2021zero}.
 Together with recent observations~\cite{lorenzo2023chat} based on tools from kinetic theory that simulated annealing~\cite{kirkpatrick1983optimization,geman1986diffusions,holley1988simulated} is related to the Langevin dynamics~\cite{chiang1987diffusion,roberts1996exponential,durmus2017nonasymptotic}, this would strengthen even further the surprising and yet largely unexplored link between gradient-based learning algorithms and derivative-free metaheuristic optimization methods.
 Beyond that we envisage the likely connections between consensus-based sampling~\cite{carrillo2022consensus} and log-concave sampling~or sampling by Langevin flows~\cite{frieze1994sampling,bernton2018langevin,dwivedi2018log,lee2021structured}.